adarsh-hub/crux_compiler/README.md

-# cs142a_compilers
+# CS 14A - Compilers and Interpreters Project
-CS 14A - Compilers and Interpreters Project
+### Adarsh B. Shankar